python/cpython/Doc/library/codecs.rst

 deprecated (with ``U+2060`` (``WORD JOINER``) assuming this role).
-Nevertheless Unicode software still must be able to handle ``U+FEFF`` in both roles: As a BOM it's a device to determine the storage layout of the encoded bytes, and vanishes once the byte sequence has been decoded into a Unicode string; as a ``ZERO WIDTH NO-BREAK SPACE`` it's a normal character that will be decoded like any other.
+Nevertheless Unicode software still must be able to handle ``U+FEFF`` in both roles: As a BOM it's a device to determine the storage layout of the encoded bytes, and vanishes once the byte sequence has been decoded into a string; as a ``ZERO WIDTH NO-BREAK SPACE`` it's a normal character that will be decoded like any other.

 There's another encoding that is able to encoding the full range of Unicode